 Cost of Moving to Dubai

-It’s time to discuss the cost of your move to Dubai from the UK!
-So, you give you an idea, an average 3-bed house removal to Dubai from London can cost between £5,900 – £6,850.
+It’s time to discuss the cost of removals to Dubai from the UK!
+So, to give you an idea, an average 3-bed house removal to Dubai from London can cost between £5,900 – £6,850.

 Of course, the actual price you will pay when moving to Dubai from London, or anywhere in the UK will be affected by different factors.
 To learn how you can save money on your move, read our international moving costs page!

 Furthermore, you have two options: air freight or sea freight.
-And although air freight is the fastest option, we would recommend sea freight as it is about five times cheaper!
+And although air freight is the fastest option, we would recommend sea freight as it’s much cheaper!
 Below find the estimated costs of moving to Dubai from London:

 |Household Size||Sea Freight||Air Freight|

 Disclaimer: These prices are only estimates.
 The actual cost of moving will differ.

 Whether it’s your first move or 100th move, having professional help for removals to Dubai will make the entire process easier!
 However, the difficulty comes in finding several removal companies to compare.
 Calling each company and asking if they offer the route you want along with receiving removal costs quotes is a lengthy and time-consuming process.

 Fortunately, Sirelo is here to make finding a company for removals to Dubai from the UK a much simpler process.
 We’ll do the hard work of finding removal companies and you’ll receive up to 5 removal quotes to compare and select the best price, saving you time and money.
 Removals to Dubai have never been easier with a little help from Sirelo!